lisy09/k8s-project-template/README.md

 Origin: https://github.com/lisy09/k8s-project-template

 This is a project to provide a project template including features as below:
+- k8s cluster in docker for local or CI/CD machine with [kind][kind]
 - ci/cd with [Jenkins X][Jenkins X]
 - chatops with [Jenkins X (lighthouse)][lighthouse]
 - gitops with [Jenkins X][Jenkins X]